Take advantage of bulk discounts of up to 20%. No code needed!

 Add to shopping cart

-• Chicken shawarma rice vegetables
+• chicken shawarma rice vegetables

 Chicken shawarma rice vegetables